1jour1vin

 About the wine:

-The 2021 Châteauneuf-du-Pape "La Reine Des Bois," the flagship of the range, displays a slightly deeper hue, with more blackberries and darker cherries, intertwined with notes of toasted herbs, black licorice, and peppery garrigue.
+The 2021 Châteauneuf-du-Pape “La Reine Des Bois,” the flagship of the lineup, displays a slightly deeper hue, with more blackberries and darker cherries, intertwined with notes of toasted herbs, black licorice, and peppery garrigue.
 It is concentrated and medium- to full-bodied, with a solid structure and a lovely finish.
-I would compare it to the cream of the crop of the vintage.
+I would compare it to the cream of the crop of this vintage.
 Best enjoyed over the next 10 to 15 years.
-The 2021 is a standard blend of 80% Grenache, 10% Mourvèdre, and the remainder Vaccarèse, sourced from the Le Bois de la Ville, La Crau, and La Nerthe vineyards.
+The 2021 is a standard blend of 80% Grenache, 10% Mourvèdre, and the remainder Vaccarèse, sourced from the vineyards Le Bois de la Ville, La Crau, and La Nerthe.
 It was destemmed and aged primarily in stainless steel (80%), with the remainder in used barrels and a small amount of new oak.

 Loading...